nathanielsayasack/PS5-markdown-basicplots/README.md

 ggplot() +
 geom_line(aes(x=time,y=co2,col=iso3)) +
 geom_point(aes(x=time,y=co2,col=iso3))
 I notice that countries that are more developed have more CO2 emissions.
-Countries like Ukraine, Vietnam, and India have less CO2 emissions when compared to the US and China
+Countries like Ukraine, Vietnam, and India have less CO2 emissions when compared to the US and China.
 3. (5pt) Now let’s analyze the CO2 emissions per capita (co2_PC).
 Make a similar plot of the same countries.
 What does this figure suggest? gapminder %>%